GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 This is likely to be much more performant than using the JavaScript API.

-The request header will be sent on document requests if the list of topics is non-empty and the request is allowable: for example, the appropriate [permission policy](#site-opt-out) is in play, and the context is secure.
+The request header will be sent on document requests, if the list of topics is non-empty and the request is allowable.
+For example, when the appropriate [permission policy](#site-opt-out) is in play, and the context is secure.

 #### Request header example